Marshyp/NextDNS-Backup/HardenedConfig/readme.md

 # Deny List
 This is empty by default but I have added here
-> These have been taken from: https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs
 - some common vpns used to bypass controls such as nordvpn, expressvpn, mulladvpn
 - Cryptocurrency domains
 - remote desktop domains, to prevent scammers from initiating control over user's device
 - 3rd party browsers as this is potential bypass
+> These have been taken from: https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs

-Strong recommendation to use DNS over TLS with logging to create allows by exception
+Strong recommendation to use DNS over TLS (or DNS over HTTPs if this is DNS over TLS is not an option) with logging to create allows by exception

+> 🗒️ Also Disclaimer that is a very long configuration file and can take some time to load⏲️